What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Mercure Ambassador Seoul Hongdae

-The hotel is conveniently located just steps away from the L7 Hotel, providing an array of amenities to its guests.
+The hotel is conveniently located just steps away from the L7 Hotel and provides an array of amenities to its guests.

-Each room offers a beautiful view of the city, as well as access to a currency exchange service.
+Each room offers a beautiful city view and access to a currency exchange service.

 The hotel is part of an international chain, ensuring travelers receive the same exceptional quality and service no matter where their journey takes